 I have been seeing a lot of blogs and articles talking about modesty lately.
-On occasion I feel like we are missing the point of modesty.
+Occasionally I feel like we are missing the point of modesty.

 From my perspective as a Christian woman and mom to daughters, I want to tell you what I think modesty is and is not.
 Let’s start with what it isn’t.